-One switch not present in recent RAFI catalogues is the RS 74 M SPDT latching.
+One switch not present in recent RAFI catalogues is the RS 74 M SPDT latching (part number 3.12.960.905; according to the seller this part number is present on the packaging).
 It has a common terminal, a normally closed terminal, and a normally open terminal.
 The switch latches between these two states.
-RS 74 was not intended for keyboards (at least, not after RS 76 was introduced), so this switch is not actually a keyboard switch, but from what I can tell, the latch mechanism is the same as that used in RS 76.
-Until such time that I ever get my hands on the whole RS 76 series, I cannot say for certain.
+RS 74 was not intended for keyboards (at least, not after RS 76 was introduced), but the latch mechanism is the same design as that used in RS 76 switches.

 Enter RAFI’s latching mechanism!
 Fully open-top RS 74 switches are only 6 mm tall, from the top of the PCB to the top of the shell (around half as tall as Cherry MX); the shell height is 5.6 mm if you discount the standoff rails.
 Putting a latching mechanism into such a diminutive switch requires a design that is extremely compact.
-The heart-shaped cam track is still there: Cherry are the only company I have encountered who took an alternative approach.
+The heart-shaped cam track is still there: Cherry and Omron are the only companies I have encountered who took an alternative approach (using a rotary component that obstructs the plunger).
 However, the cam track is in a slide block.
-Slide blocks themselves are rare; Alps SKFL Lock uses a slide block, but the cam track is still in the slider.
-With RAFI switches, the slider contains a horizontal hole, into which is fitted a brass spring-loaded follower pin.
-As the slider is depressed, the slide block moves laterally to allow the pin to follow the track.
+Slide blocks themselves are rare; Alps SKFL Lock uses a slide block, but the cam track is still in the plunger.
+With RAFI switches, the plunger contains a horizontal hole, into which is fitted a brass spring-loaded follower pin.
+As the plunger is depressed, the slide block moves laterally to allow the pin to follow the track.

 I bought ten switches.
 I have nine springs.
 Take a look at the spring:

 The spring is around 2.7 mm long, and 0.9 mm in diameter!
 At one point I had to start a fresh spring hunt because the latent magnetism in either the spring or my tweezers accelerated the spring fast enough to overshoot the tweezers and ping off onto the floor.